jsalasdev/TwitterBasicApp/README.md

 # TwitterBasicApp
-Basic twitter app using Play Framework
+Basic app using Play Framework for Java, using WS and JDBC connection.